-Ms. Sanoyia Williams, Certifying Official 106 Carver Complex South, Bonner Wing Voice: (256) 372-4263/5805, Fax (256) 372-5243, sanoyia.williams@aamu.edu
+Ms. Sanoyia Williams, Certifying Official 106 Carver Complex South, Bonner Wing Voice: (256) 372-4263/5805, Fax (256) 372-5243, sanoyia.williams@aamu.edu veteranaffairs@aamu.edu, disabilityservices@aamu.edu

 The Office for Veteran Affairs serves as a resource center and an advocate for veterans.
 General information, counseling and professional referrals are available for veterans.
 The Office for Veteran Affairs works closely with the U.S. Veteran's Administration Office in the disbursement and coordination of appropriate documents and benefits.